Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 * For private methods the receiver is always "self"

-**Private Methods** - Private methods are always called on `self` in the context of the current object.
+<br>**Private Methods** - Private methods are always called on `self` in the context of the current object.
 If i enter `string".private_methods` I can see an array of private methods associated with string objects.
 These cannot be called on the string object itself ( `string.global_variables` for example ) but must be invoked on self *within the context of the string object*.
 I think when public or other methods are called on a string object, behind the scenes, Ruby jumps into the context of the string object and invokes its private methods to return the requested data which may be a string, fixnum, or an array.
 (Integer and Array are both private methods of string objects, btw)

 This is why you can use main:Object private methods initially in Ruby.
 You start off in the context of the main object and can use private methods (like puts and rand) to return data.

-**Adding `self` in front of method names when defining** - When adding a method to a class what you are usually making are `instance methods` that can be called on instances of that class.
+<br>**Adding `self` in front of method names when defining** - When adding a method to a class what you are usually making are `instance methods` that can be called on instances of that class.
 Class methods can be called on the class itself.
 For example `.new` can be called on a class itself to instantiate an object of that class.
 When defining methods inside a class, add `self` (for example `self.celsius_to_fahrenheit`) to the front of the method name to make it a class method.
 Now you can call `Temperature.celsius_to_fahrenheit` (on the class itself as opposed to a temperature object).

-**Passing a symbol or a method to a method instead of a block.**

-Some methods, like #each, #each_cons and #map, can take blocks of code as a parameter.
+<br>**Passing a symbol or a method to a method instead of a block.** - Some methods, like #each, #each_cons and #map, can take blocks of code as a parameter.
 As a shortcut, these can also take a unary (only operates on one value(operand).
 Doesn’t combine or return something from 2 values.
 Like #succ only increases the value of one number by one.
 It doesn't need more operands.) method or operator as a symbol to achieve the same effect.
 Must be a method or instance method of the object?

 For Example: